CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-android.md

     # install
     PATH="$PATH":~/Android/Sdk/ndk-bundle/toolchains/llvm/prebuilt/linux-x86_64/bin make -j8 ANDROID_ABI=x86_64 CC=x86_64-linux-android21-clang CXX=x86_64-linux-android21-clang++ SYSLIBS=-static-libstdc++ install INSTALLDIR=/opt/poco-android-x86-64

+### libzstd

+libzstd is now a requirement.
+It has to be built from source and `--with-libzstd-includes` and `--with-zstd-libs` have to be passed to configure script of Collabora Online.
+Make use of the helper script to build libzstd for android: https://github.com/CollaboraOnline/online/tree/master/scripts/build-zstd-android.sh

 ### Configure the online.git

 Don't forget to change `--with-lo-builddir` in the following: